3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

 The script `setup-environment` will create sane default configuration files in <build folder>/conf, you can inspect them and modify them if needed.

+# Bootloaders and eMMC partitions

+The BSP layer assumes that the Linux Bootloaders and eMMC partition layout are used on the DragonBoard 410c (not the Android ones).
+You can download the latest Linux bootloader package from [here](http://builds.96boards.org/releases/dragonboard410c/linaro/rescue/latest/).
+If you use this partition layout, the eMMC has the following partition:

+* `/dev/mmcblk0p7` , aka `aboot` is used for the bootloader (LK/fastboot)
+* `/dev/mmcblk0p8` , aka `boot` is used for the boot image (kernel, device tree, initrd)
+* `/dev/mmcblk0p10` , aka `rootfs` is used for the root file system

 # Build a minimal, console only image

 To build a console image, you can run: